 When working with your project team to adopt Agile methods, a change in mindset, skill set, behaviour and culture is required.
 For both the change manager and end-user, the shift goes beyond embracing a new business model.
 Successfully managing change can relieve some of the disruption, stress and uncertainty surrounding changes within adopting a completely new way of working.
 This will, therefore, enable a more structured process and produce a smoother transition from old to new.

 The transition period is critical as the iterative nature, continuous changes, and impact which Agile creates for organisations, increase the overall resistance to change.
 As Agile is not monitored by a global standard process, during the initial implementation process it may feel more chaotic with reduced time for planning.

 Change managers and project managers should also be more responsive when making quick judgements, rather than simply relying on templates and tools to influence their decisions.

 What Does This Mean for You?

 With the growth of Agile, there will remain new ways of tackling initiatives by reducing them into iterative segments.
 Within projects using the Agile methodology, change management can continue to support the adoption of new techniques and the required usage for true results to be achieved.

 However, with the quick pace and nature of an Agile project, change management must be adapted in order to successfully reduce resistance during the implementation of each iterative sprint.

 Need help balancing your change management practice with your Agile organisation?
-Attend one of our upcoming public, open-enrolment, one-day workshops, and discover how to best integrate the two disciplines.
+Consider attending an upcoming Integrating Agile and Change Management Workshop, and discover how to best integrate the two disciplines.